suss-vli/faq/vocareum/faq.md

 ## Copy/Paste text from Local Desktop to Virtual Desktop

-  1. Use Crtl + C keyboard shortcut to copy the text from your local desktop.
+  1. Use Ctrl + C keyboard shortcut to copy the text from your local desktop.
   2. Navigate to your virtual desktop and click on the arrow to open the noVNC control panel.

      ![Open noVNC control panel](images/novnc-control.png)